BannerBye

 BannerBye refuses.

 The others dismiss the banner after it already reached you.
-BannerBye works one step earlier — it tells the site you've already said no, so the banner never loads at all.
+BannerBye works one step earlier — it tells the website you've already said no, so the banner never loads at all.

 Self-improving, AI-vetted